Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Experiments

 \section{Experiments}

-We perform experiments on downstream tasks using our pre-trained model, including image classification and semantic segmentation, in accordance with the standardized evaluation protocols that have been adopted in previous works~\cite{bao2022beit}.
+We perform experiments on downstream tasks using our pre-trained model, including image classification and semantic segmentation, following the standardized evaluation protocols that have been adopted in previous works\cite{bao2022beit}.
 We also conduct a brief ablation study on critical components of our model.